seba174/Warships/README.md

 # Warships
-Warships is a simple game based on SFML libary, in which you are supposed to hit your enemies ships.
+Warships is a simple game (based on SFML libary), in which you are supposed to hit your enemies ships.
 You are able to play versus AI or with another person in hot-seat mode.

 While writing this project i was learning both C++ and SFML libary for the first time, so the quality of the code is not so high :).